UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 Tasks:

-Fill in the blanks in the code below so that the following gets accomplished.
+Fill in the blanks in the code below so that the following gets accomplished:

 - In a plot named `base`, use the data source `penguins_df` to make a histogram of the different quantities of penguin species in the data.
 - Map the species on the y-axis and the count on the x-axis.